igromanru/HD2-Sneaky-Stuff/README.md

 ---

 ### Log file
+The `Sneaky-Stuff.log` file will be created and written in the `/Helldivers 2/bin/` directory.
-If something happens to the console window, or the game closes or crashes, you can find what was printed to the console in the log file, `Sneaky-Stuff.log`.
+If something happens to the console window, or the game closes or crashes, you can find what was printed to the console in the log file.
-If you want to report a bug or error, include the content of the log file.
+If you want to report a bug or error, include the content of the latest log file.

 ### AntiCheat Details
 **nProtect GameGuard in Helldivers 2** serves solely as anti-tamper software.
 Despite what it can do in other games, in HD2 it only attempts to preserve the integrity of the original code and prevent external software from accessing the process.
 It doesn't even check for foreign DLLs in the process.